latestchatty/chromeshack/REVIEWERS.md

 - Username: "chromeshack-tester"
 - Password: "PASSWORD GOES HERE"

+NOTE: please read the REVIEWERS.md file for information on third-party libraries sourced by this extension.

 ## Note to maintainers

 If these instructions are updated, then the new instructions must be pasted into AMO here under Technical Details - Whiteboard: https://addons.mozilla.org/en-US/developers/addon/chromeshack/edit